Drinking alcohol is a favorite pastime for humans, both socially and culturally.

 However, the effects of alcohol surpass even social drinking etiquette.

-A recent animal study found that mice given ethanol over a period of three days demonstrated a significant increase in food intake.
+A recent found that mice given ethanol over a period of three days demonstrated a significant increase in food intake.
 This study suggests that alcohol can actually trigger hunger signals in the brain, leading to an increased urge to eat more food.

 6. Alcohol and sex hormones